VincentToups/emacs-utils/monads.md

          (cdr rfs)
          :initial-value (car rfs))))

-Lets try just composing some of our list monadic functions.
+Let's try just composing some of our list monadic functions.

     (compose #'list-incr #'list-decr)

-Because this is Elisp, we don't have any obvious problems so far.
+Because this is Elisp, this doesn't cause and error.
 Of course, if we think about this, we know it can't work.  `list-decr` takes a value, subtracts one, puts it in a list.
 Then we try to call `list-incr` on that value, but it will barf, because it will try to add one to a _list_, which is not defined.
-Try it
+Try it:

     (funcall (compose #'list-incr #'list-decr) 10)